 The Upper School advisory program plays an important role in making sure that every student is personally supported and that parents and guardians feel connected to the Lakeside community.
 With students coming from a wide variety of backgrounds, advisory is a place where they can build and nurture connections with peers and a trusted adult who will be with them through their high-school years.

 Every student is part of an advisory group of eight to 12 students, with an adult advisor who is that student’s advocate, mentor, and coach throughout their four years at Lakeside.
-Advisory groups meet three times a week for 10 minutes.
+Advisory groups meet two times a week for 20 minutes.
 Additionally, advisory is sometimes extended to allow students a structured opportunity to discuss important topics in their lives and globally.

 Advisors play an important role in a student’s education – academically, in co-curricular programs, and in their personal growth.
 They meet quarterly with students to review grades and comments; guide them to make smart decisions about course selections and co-curricular commitments; and support and help them navigate academic and personal challenges.
 Advisors play an especially important role during freshman year, as they help students adjust to the new rules, norms, and expectations of the Upper School.